-In the past year the electric vehicle (EV) industry has been one of the best performers.
-Since February 2020, the S&P 500 is up about 17%, while the KraneShares Electric Vehicle and Mobility ETF (KARS) is up 90%.
+In the past year, the electric vehicle (EV) industry has been one of the best performers.
+Over this period, the S&P 500 is up about 39%, while the KraneShares Electric Vehicle and Mobility ETF (KARS) is up 74%.
+However, over the last couple of months, the sector has weekend along with many growth stocks.
+From its mid-February high, KARS is down 18% and nearing bear market territory.

 There are many reasons for the outperformance of this industry, which we will cover in this report, but the underlying catalyst is that EV sales are expected to sharply increase over the next decade and eventually overtake gas-powered cars as the dominant form of transportation.